-This 6-mile project involves completing the remaining gaps in what will be a 12.2-mile multi-use pathway and installing enhanced, safe crossing features at major roadways.
+This approximately 5-mile long project involves completing the remaining gaps in what will be a 12.2-mile multi-use pathway and installing enhanced, safe crossing features at major roadways.
 Several adjacent city streets will be enhanced to provide better sidewalks, bike facilities, and improved community safety.
 The project will expand connections and provide a variety of safe, accessible mobility options for pedestrians and bicyclists throughout the neighborhoods that make up the West River area.

 The completed multi-use trail will run along both the western and eastern sides of the Hillsborough River.
 Thanks to funding from local, state, and federal sources along with grants and private donations, the majority of the network have been constructed and specific gaps must be filled to complete the route.
 The incomplete multi-use path segments on the River's west side are Tony Jannus Park, H.B.
 Plant Park, the University of Tampa, Tampa Preparatory School, Howard W. Blake High School, Stewart Middle School, and Dr. Martin Luther King Recreation Center.
 Additionally, over-water crossings are needed to provide safe connectivity beneath the Platt Street Bridge, Brorein Street Bridge, and Kennedy Blvd Bridge.
 The pedestrian underpasses will be similar to the existing pedestrian underpasses along the original east-side Riverwalk.
 Additional multi-use path improvements include site work, new/rehabilitated pavement, guard rails, and pedestrian railing, lighting, landscaping, and seawall/shoreline repair or restoration.